Once an out-of-state juvenile is found and detained, the following procedures shall apply:

 - The holding state's ICJ Office shall be advised that the juvenile is being detained.
 The holding state's ICJ Office shall contact the home/demanding state's ICJ Office advising them of case specifics.

 - The home/demanding state’s ICJ Office shall immediately initiate measures to determine the juvenile’s residency and jurisdictional facts in that state.

-- At a court hearing (physical or electronic), the judge in the holding state shall inform the juvenile of his/her due process rights and may use the ICJ Juvenile Rights Form.
+- At a court hearing (physical or electronic), the court in the holding state shall inform the juvenile of his/her due process rights and may use the ICJ Juvenile Rights Form.
 The court may elect to appoint counsel or a guardian ad litem to represent the juvenile.

-- When an out-of-state juvenile has reached the age of majority according to the holding state’s laws and is brought before an adult court for an ICJ due process hearing, the home/demanding state shall accept an adult waiver instead of the Form III Consent for Voluntary Return of Out-of-State Juveniles, provided the waiver is signed by the juvenile and the judge.
+- When an out-of-state juvenile has reached the age of majority according to the holding state’s laws and is brought before an adult court for an ICJ due process hearing, the home/demanding state shall accept an adult waiver instead of the Form III Consent for Voluntary Return of Out-of-State Juveniles, provided the waiver is signed by the juvenile and the court.

 - When consent has been duly executed, it shall be forwarded to and filed with the Compact administrator, or designee, of the holding state.
 The holding state’s ICJ Office shall in turn, forward a copy of the consent to the Compact administrator, or designee, of the home/demanding state.

 - The home/demanding state shall be responsive to the holding state’s court orders in effecting the return of its juveniles.
 Each ICJ Office shall have policies/procedures in place involving the return of juveniles that will ensure the safety of the public and juveniles.